 Emerson Farm CSA

 The foundation launched a community-supported agriculture program in spring 2020.
 Members receive a weekly share of produce grown at Emerson.
-CSA proceeds directly support the farm; additional funding would allow for program expansion.
+CSA proceeds directly support Emerson Farm.
+We aim to increase membership in the fall.

 Emerson Farm Entrepreneur Project